 An entitlement or approval of an Administrative Site Review in accordance with the UDO, Chapter 10 will be provided once all applicable regulations and policies have been met.
 No permits are issued.

-In order to revise an approved site plan a Minor or Major Site Plan Modification review and approval must be obtained.
+Changes to an approved SPR or ASR must be evaluated by Staff prior to undergoing the intake process review.
 Please follow the Modifications to an Approved Site Plan Application Packet for guidance.

 Key Steps in the Process